stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 Obviously I'm being pedantic, but the theory is that the more "ingrained operations" (via good tool selection, constant practice with those tools, and then just pushing yourself to be faster) you can add to your OODA loop's toolbox, the faster, "higher-output" you'll be, as you'll be able to stay in flow longer.

-(Large disclaimer, high-output is not the sole metric for overall programmer effectiveness; I have seen several times where high-volume but low-quality output has been a net negative; but I'm ignoring that for now.)
+(Large disclaimer, high-output is of course not the sole metric for overall programmer effectiveness; I have definitely seen examples of high-volume but low-quality output, and that is not the goal.)

 Is OODA Speed Innate?
 ---------------------

-Given this observation that "more/faster OODA loops is better", or worded more simply as "move fast", a natural question to ask is "why do some programmers move faster/slower than others?"
+Given this observation that "more/smaller/faster OODA loops is better", or worded more simply as "move fast", a natural question to ask is "why do some programmers move faster/slower than others?"

 And, to me, I think it can be easy to become judgmental and attribute this speed to some innate level of intelligence.